 Peripheral Nerve Injuries

 Peripheral nerve injury is something that one must not take lightly.
-It does not only bring pain, but it also affects one’s normal life.
-This usually happens when the peripheral nerves are damaged and injured.
-These nerves can be easily be damaged because they are fragile.
-And since they link the spinal cord and brain to the other parts of the body, an injury can make it difficult for the brain to communicate with the organs and muscles.
+It brings pain, and it also affects having a normal life.
+Preiphaeral nerve injury happens when the peripheral nerves are damaged and injured.
+These nerves can be damaged easily because they are fragile.
+They also link the spinal cord and brain to the other parts of the body, an injury can make it difficult for the brain to communicate with your organs and muscles.

 Peripheral Nerve Injury Signs and Symptoms

-Nerves are fragile.
-That is why they can get damaged due to an accident, an injury or as a result of another condition.
-The most common sign is pain, which can be burning, jabbing, sharp, freezing or throbbing.
-Other signs and symptoms include the following:
+Nerves are fragile and can get damaged due to an accident, an injury or as a result of another condition.
+The most common sign of nerve damage is pain, which can be burning, jabbing, sharp, freezing or throbbing.
+Other signs and symptoms include: